 Of course, a quick glimpse of that lifestyle can be had for much less with a custom (at no charge) tour of the airport.
 Let the guide know your interests when you book online.
 Then schedule and spend one to two hours viewing the private terminal and checking out the aircraft, hangars, and equipment (“snow fleet” and fire fighting) on the grounds.

-Still, whatever the headaches and threats to their existence, she and other Skylands flight stalwarts and airports carry on, highlighting aviation history, entertaining and informing flight fans and families, not to mention luring spectators to adventurous experiences aloft.
+Whatever the headaches and threats to their existence, Skylands flight stalwarts and airports carry on, highlighting aviation history, entertaining and informing flight fans and families, not to mention luring spectators to adventurous experiences aloft.
 This summer, they’ll continue to reward those drawn to the skies, which have been beckoning humans for centuries.